-In previous versions of the TCCC Guidelines,4 massive external hemorrhage was controlled with either extremity tourniquets or hemostatic dressings in the CUF phase.
-However, combat medical providers on the CoTCCC pointed out that hemostatic dressings require at least 3 minutes of direct pressure to apply, and that CUF, therefore, is not the right time to perform this intervention.
+In previous versions of the TCCC Guidelines (PHTLS 6), massive external hemorrhage was controlled with either extremity tourniquets or hemostatic dressings in the Care Under Fire (CUF) phase.
+Combat medical providers on the CoTCCC, however, pointed out that hemostatic dressings require at least 3 minutes of direct pressure to apply, and that Care Under Fire is therefore not the right time to perform this intervention.
 Accordingly, hemostatic dressings were moved to TFC, but no mention was added to the guidelines at the start of TFC that control of ongoing massive hemorrhage should be the initial medical intervention in that phase.
-This step should have been taken concurrently with moving hemostatic dressings to TFC, because hemorrhage is a far more common cause of preventable death on the battlefield than airway compromise.20 In the TFC section of the current TCCC Guidelines, however, massive hemorrhage is not addressed until after airway management and breathing.
-In both the 2016 TCCC Curriculum for Medical Personnel and the Military eighth edition of the prehospital trauma life support (PHTLS) text,21 control of life-threatening extremity hemorrhage is the only medical treatment rendered in CUF, and control of massive hemorrhage is the first priority in TFC.
-However, no tourniquets or hemostatic dressings have yet been applied.
-The widely used training mnemonic "MARCH" (for Massive hemorrhage, Airway, Respiration, Circulation, and Hypothermia prevention) reflects the fact that and presents control of massive hemorrhage as the top priority in battlefield trauma care.^{21-23,25-27} The same priority is given to massive hemorrhage control in other mnemonics.
-For example, "CABC" stands for Catastrophic hemorrhage, Airway, Breathing, and Circulation,28 and "THREAT" stands for Threat suppression, Hemorrhage control, Rapid Extraction, Assessment by providers, and Transport.29
+This step should have been taken concurrently with moving hemostatic dressings to TFC, since hemorrhage is a far more common cause of preventable death on the battlefield than airway compromise.
+(Eastridge 2012) Currently in the TFC section of the TCCC Guidelines, however, massive hemorrhage is not addressed until after airway management and breathing.
+In both the 2016 TCCC Curriculum for Medical Personnel and the Military eighth edition of the PHTLS text (Butler 2014), control of life-threatening extremity hemorrhage is the only medical treatment rendered in CUF, and control of massive hemorrhage is the first priority in TFC. no tourniquets or hemostatic dressings have yet been applied.
+The widely-used training mnemonic "MARCH(for Massive hemorrhage, Airway, Respiration, Circulation, and Hypothermia prevention) reflects the fact that and presents control of massive hemorrhage as the top priority in battlefield trauma care.
+(Savage 2011, Rush 2015, 2016 TCCC-MP Curriculum, RgrMed Handbook 2012, PHTLS-8, USSOCOM TMEPs, Ramirez 2010).
+The same priority is given to massive hemorrhage control in other mnemonics.
+For example, "CABC" stands for Catastrophic hemorrhage, Airway, Breathing, and Circulation (Hodgetts 2006), and "THREAT" stands for Threat suppression, Hemorrhage control, Rapid Extraction, Assessment by providers, and Transport (Jacobs HCS II - 2014.

-4. Change the Breathing section title to Respiration/ Breathing.
+4. Change the "Breathing" section title to "Respiration/Breathing"

-Breathing was chosen as the title of the third major paragraph of TFC in the original TCCC paper1 to conform to the traditional Airway-Breathing-Circulation, or "ABC," memory aid.
+Breathing was chosen as the title of the third major paragraph of TFC in the original TCCC paper (Butler 1996) to conform to the traditional Airway-Breathing-Circulation or "ABC" memory aid.
 In TCCC, however, this section paragraph addresses far more than just ventilation.
 It also deals with chest injuries and their management.
 The title "Respiration/Breathing" better encompasses the actual contents of this section.

-5. Change the Bleeding section title to Circulation.
+5. Change the "Bleeding" section title to "Circulation."
 Make the first subsection "Bleeding" and include in it pelvic binders, replacing or doubling limb tourniquets, converting tourniquets, and recording times of tourniquet events.
-Follow the subsection Bleeding with the subsections IV Access, TXA, and Fluid Resuscitation.
-The section title Bleeding was originally chosen in TCCC to reinforce the importance of hemorrhage control in Combat casualties over the traditional "circulation" in the ABC terminology.
-Establishing a section entitled Massive Hemorrhage earlier in the TCCC guidelines, however, makes Circulation a more apt title for this section.
+Follow "Bleeding" with IV Access, TXA, and Fluid Resuscitation.

+"Bleeding" was originally chosen in TCCC to reinforce the importance of hemorrhage control in combat casualties over the traditional "circulation" in the ABC terminology.
+Establishing a section entitled "Massive Hemorrhage" earlier in the TCCC guidelines, however, makes "Circulation" a more apt title for this section.

-Under Circulation, the former Bleeding section makes an appropriate first subsection.
+Under "Circulation," the former "Bleeding" section makes an appropriate first subsection.
 It should incorporate the recent change to TCCC adding pelvic binders and the former sections 3(c) on replacing or doubling limb tourniquets, 3(d) on converting tourniquets, and 3(e) on marking tourniquets with time of application.
-Former sections 4 (IV Access), 5 (TXA), and 7 (Fluid Resuscitation) should be moved into the Circulation section as subsections after Bleeding.
+Former sections 4 (IV Access), 5 (TXA), and 7 (Fluid Resuscitation) should be moved into "Circulation" as subsections following "Bleeding."